scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 ## Step 3.
 Configure AKS

-Azure AKS provides a scalable and highly-available Kubernetes control plane that runs across multiple availability zones, which helps you to achieve the high availability and scalability for Scalar DL.
 This section shows how to configure a Kubernetes service for Scalar DL deployment.

 ### Prerequisites

 Install the following tools on your host machine:

-* [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux): In this guide, Azure CLI is used to create a kubeconfig file to access the AKS cluster.
+* [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli): In this guide, Azure CLI is used to create a kubeconfig file to access the AKS cluster.
 * [kubectl](https://kubernetes.io/docs/tasks/tools/): Kubernetes command-line tool to manage AKS cluster.
 Kubectl 1.19 or higher is required.

 ### Requirements